pgomez-a/cub3D/README.md

 Moder video games have advanced significantly since Wolfenstein 3D, with faster CPUs, more memory, ant the availability of GPUs to accelerate the computation of 3D graphics.
 However, most modern video game 3D engines still use an advanced form of raycasting, because it remains the most efficient methos to render a 3D image.

 ### What is MinilibX?
 MinilibX is the graphic library that 42 allows us to use to made our cub3D project.
 With it, we have some of the most basics tasks we can use to draw pixels on a screen or to make an image before putting it into that screen.
+Mlx provides us a call to the creation of screens, a drawing tool and a system to manage events.
 Some of the most useful functions are:
 <ul>
   <li><b>mlx_init:</b> initializes the MLX library.
 Is the first function we have call before using the rest of the functions.
 Will return NULL in case of a failed initialization.</li>
   <li><b>mlx_clear_window:</b> clears the current window.</li>